stardog-union/launchpad-docs/README.md

 > [!NOTE]
 > See the [Microsoft Entra SSO Connection Provider Configuration](#microsoft-entra-sso-connection-provider) for more information on the configuration options for Microsoft Entra SSO Connections.

 With a similar configuration to above (of course with actual values populated), your users would then see a dropdown populated when clicking **"Add SSO endpoint"**.
 It's labeled **"SSO Connection Registration"** in the form.
-The `DISPLAY_NAME` is the name your users will see.
+The `DISPLAY_NAME` is the name your Launchpad user will see.
 In the demo just below, 3 SSO connections are configured.
 The display names are `Development`, `Staging`, and `Production` respectively.
 The `STARDOG_ENDPOINT` is also provided (`http://localhost:5825`) so that your users do not have to manually enter this field.

 https://github.com/user-attachments/assets/e22a18d1-a9a3-4e50-93ed-6e29fc028e4b